Chasles' theorem (kinematics): Planar isometries with complex numbers

 where the last expression shows the mapping equivalent to rotation at 0 and a translation.

 Therefore, given direct isometry $z \mapsto \omega z + a,$ one can solve $p(1 - \omega) = a$ to obtain $p = a/(1 - \omega)$ as the center for an equivalent rotation, provided that $\omega \ne 1$, that is, provided the direct isometry is not a pure translation.
 As stated by Cederberg, "A direct isometry is either a rotation or a translation."

 History

-The proof that a spatial displacement can be decomposed into a rotation and slide around and along a line is attributed to the astronomer and mathematician Giulio Mozzi (1763), in fact the screw axis is traditionally called asse di Mozzi in Italy.
+The proof that a spatial displacement can be decomposed into a rotation and slide around and along a line is attributed to the astronomer and mathematician Giulio Giuseppe Mozzi (1763), in fact the screw axis is traditionally called asse di Mozzi in Italy.
 However, most textbooks refer to a subsequent similar work by Michel Chasles dating from 1830.
-Several other contemporaries of M. Chasles obtained the same or similar results around that time, including G. Giorgini, Cauchy, Poinsot, Poisson and Rodrigues.
+Several other contemporaries of M. Chasles obtained the same or similar results around that time, including Gaetano Giorgini, Augustin-Louis Cauchy, Louis Poinsot, Siméon Denis Poisson and Olinde Rodrigues.
 An account of the 1763 proof by Giulio Mozzi and some of its history can be found here.